How to Tie an Easy Gift Bow

 So this easy tutorial isn’t a fancy bow that takes a lot of time and needs three hands and 42 fingers to hold together while you’re working.
 What I’m going to show you is a really easy way to tie a gift bow that is my go-to basic bow.
 It’s super quick and can be made with any kind of ribbon!

 Cut a long piece of ribbon to tie around the package.
-Take in mind how long you want the tails to be with a tad extra to allow for the knot.
+This first step creates the base for making a ribbon bow that stays centered and secure.
+Keep in mind how long you want the tails to be with a tad extra to allow for the knot.
 (You can trim them again when you are finished.)

 Tie it around the gift and cut it off from the spool if necessary.